moondance-labs/tanssi-docs/builders/manage/dapp/services-payment.md

 To extend the appchain's projected runway, take the following actions:

 1. Insert the amount of tokens to buy block production services
-2. Top Up
+2. Click **Top Up**

 ![Top-up sidebar](/images/builders/manage/dapp/services-payment/services-payment-3.webp)

 You will be asked to sign the transaction, and after it's gone through, your appchain will benefit from an extended horizon of liveness.

 !!! warning
-    If your appchain doesn't have enough funds to cover the block producer's assignment and one session worth of blocks, it will stall.
+    If your appchain doesn't have enough funds to cover the block producer's assignment and one session's worth of blocks, it will stall.